 “Nowhere Prophet” by Sharkbomb Studios (Martin Nerurkar), Anjin Anhut, Georg Hobmeier, Claude Fehlen, Brenden Gibbons, Casey Parkhurst, Jack Allen, Martin Buntz, Mike Beaton, Steffen Reichelt, Lawrence Steele, Syndrone & No More Robots (Mike Rose, Simon Carless, Pip Hoskins, Dan Foster & Jas Purewal).

-“A single player game with tactical card combat.
+“A [singleplayer] game with tactical card combat.
 You travel across a strange planet with maps, that are different every time you play.
 Recruit followers, find loot and manage your resources as you take the fate of your convoy in your hands.
 Each fight will make you want to tweak and improve your deck to face the next encounter.
 Travel through this broken world and search for a new hope among the ruins.”

-Over 300 cards with various effects can be found and acquired in “Nowhere Prophet” so far, which already opens up dozens of different strategies for you to play!
-Of course, the game is not only about tactical fighting and deckbuilding.
-There is a strong component of resource management in there, as you have to ensure that enough food is available for your followers and that their faith in your course is not depleting too much; you have to keep in mind that a journey through the wasteland is a disstressful matter.
+Over three hundred cards with various effects can be found and acquired in “Nowhere Prophet” so far, which already opens up dozens of different strategies.
+Of course, the game is not only about tactical fighting and deck-building.
+There is a strong component of resource management in there, as you have to ensure that enough food is available for your followers and that their faith in your course is not depleting too much.
+Always keep in mind that a journey through the wasteland is a disstressful matter.
 But every now and then you come across places that offer you a safe spot rest or a market or even a secret, hidden place.
 I am sure I did not even saw the half of it all after my several playthroughs, but I cannot wait to dive into this excellent game once again.
 [PLAY]